This post may contain affiliate links. Please see our disclosure policy.

 Canning Apple Cider

-Home canned apple cider
+Home-canned apple cider

 Salsa

 Classic tomato salsa is always on my list.
-Homemade salsa and chips is one of my family’s favorite snacks.
+Homemade salsa and chips is one of my family’s go-to snacks.
 We’ll sometimes go through a jar per week!
 For something a bit heartier, I also love canning black bean salsa.
 My fruit salsa is always a hit at summer cookouts.

-I’ve divided these into two categories—those salsas with only vegetables and those that contain fruit.
+I’ve divided these into two categories: those salsas with only vegetables and those that contain fruit.

 Vegetable Salsa